raybuhr/teacherprints/gettingStartedAWS.md

 ## Setting up your SSH config to make it easier to connect to the remote machine

 If you intend to be SSHing into multiple remote machines, it may make sense to set up a `config` file within your `~/.ssh` folder that allows you to initiate an SSH session with a full suite of configurations without needing to type them in yourself.

+**NB:** These are steps to be executed on the physical device you are interacting with.
+You do not need to do this on the cloud machine unless you are planning to SSH from there into other machines.

 Our references for this section are posts from
 + Linuxize ([_Using the SSH Config File_](https://linuxize.com/post/using-the-ssh-config-file/))